-For associate degrees, attainment of a minimum of 60 semester hours of credit, at least 30 of which must be earned in attendance at Harper College.
+1. For associate degrees, attainment of a minimum of 60 semester hours of credit, at least 30 of which must be earned in attendance at Harper College.
 For certificates of completion, 50% of required credit hours must be earned at Harper.
-Waiver of the latter requirement by the vice president of academic affairs may be made where exceptional circumstances warrant.
 Up to two hours credit in physical education activity courses (100 level) may be included as free electives in the minimum 60 required hours for an associate degree.
 A maximum of four semester hours of Independent Study credit may be included as free electives in the minimum 60 required hours for an associate degree.